 Once in the oven, we prepare a 10-minute Orange Blossom Syrup using sugar, water, lemon and orange blossom water (also available at gourmet shops and Middle Eastern grocers).
-The Orange Blossom Syrup, give this dessert some floral note, but you can skip it and just use the lemon juice.
-Pour the syrup on top of the knafeh as soon as it comes out of the oven.
+The Orange Blossom Syrup gives this dessert some floral note, but you can skip it and just use the lemon juice.
+Pour the syrup on top of the Knafeh as soon as it comes out of the oven.
 Once cool, garnish it with crushed pistachios.

-Serve the knafeh hot so that each golden-brown piece features deliciously melted strings of cheese, sweet syrup, and pistachios.
-You may want to try some of our other Middle Eastern desserts to serve alongside the knafeh as well like our Vegan Halvah Bars, Fig and Tahini Truffle Tarts, or our Pomegranate Tahini Cupcakes.
+Serve the Knafeh hot so that each golden-brown piece features deliciously melted strings of cheese, sweet syrup, and pistachios.
+You may want to try some of our other Middle Eastern inspired desserts to serve alongside the Knafeh as well like our Vegan Halvah Bars, Fig and Tahini Truffle Tarts, or our Pomegranate Tahini Cupcakes.
 Add a pot of coffee (try exotic Turkish coffee!)and a large bowl of mandarin oranges and your guests will compliment you for days.

-Did you like this recipe for Knafeh ?
+Did you like this recipe for Knafeh?
 Leave us a rating!
 Did you love it?
-Share it or leave us comment on Twitter or Facebook!
+Share it or leave us a comment on Twitter or Facebook!
 Wanna see more?
 Subscribe to our blog and remember to follow us on Pinterest!Print

-Sweet and incredibly delicious, our cheese Knafeh (ka-nee-fah) is a family favorite from Jerusalem that features shredded phyllo dough, ricotta, and mozzarella to create an fascinating dessert swimming in orange-blossom syrup and crushed pistachios.
+Sweet and incredibly delicious, our cheese Knafeh (ka-nee-fah) is a family favorite.
+Made with shredded phyllo dough, ricotta, and mozzarella to create a fascinating dessert swimming in orange-blossom syrup and crushed pistachios

 For the crust